nwunderly/ouranos/README.md

 - `?unban <user> [reason]` - Unbans a user.
 Manual unbans like this are treated as a modlog event (expired mutes aren't).

 Some additional behavior worth noting:
+- The mute/ban command, if the user is already muted/banned, will instead edit the duration of the infraction.
 - Manually-assigned mute roles are treated as a permanent mute, and logged as if the user had used a command.
 - Right-click kicks and bans are treated as a permanent ban, and logged as if a command had been used, including audit log reason.
 - The `reason` argument in mod commands is parsed such that `--` is treated as a separator,